 We cross the Continental Divide and drive down a twisting, well-made road, through a dry valley.
 Crossing the Marañon River, a major tributary of the Amazon, we enter the department of Amazonas.

-Carrying on from the city of Bagua, we will see rice fields and then enter the Utcubamba Canyon, for a final magnificent drive up to Cocachimba, where we spend the night at Gocta Andes Lodge, or similar.
-(B, L, D)
+Carrying on from the city of Bagua, we will see rice fields and then enter the Utcubamba Canyon, for a final magnificent drive up to Cocachimba, where we spend the night at Gocta Natura Cabins, or similar.

 We start our trek to the waterfall of Gocta straight from the hotel door.
 The waterfall, though known about for many years was only measured in 2006, and at the time, reckoned to be the third highest in the world.

-The trek goes along the side of a valley, through sugar cane fields and into forest that is home to the yellow-tailed woolly monkey, mountain sloth and the magnificent cock-of-the-rock.
+The trek goes along the side of a valley, through sugar cane fields and into forest that is home to the yellow-tailed woolly monkey, sloths and the magnificent cock-of-the-rock.

 With glimpses of the waterfall along the way, we arrive at the base of the highest fall after three hours.
 Those brave enough may want a dip in the pool at the base.